aws-samples/generative-ai-use-cases/docs/en/DEPLOY_OPTION.md

 ## Change Amazon Bedrock Models

-Specify the model region and models in `parameter.ts` or `cdk.json` using `modelRegion`, `modelIds`, `imageGenerationModelIds`, and `videoGenerationModelIds`.
-For `modelIds`, `imageGenerationModelIds`, and `videoGenerationModelIds`, specify a list of models you want to use from those available in the specified region.
+Specify the model region and models in `parameter.ts` or `cdk.json` using `modelRegion`, `modelIds`, `imageGenerationModelIds`, `videoGenerationModelIds`, and `speechToSpeechModelIds`.
+For `modelIds`, `imageGenerationModelIds`, `videoGenerationModelIds`, and `speechToSpeechModelIds`, specify a list of models you want to use from those available in the specified region.
 AWS documentation provides a [list of models](https://docs.aws.amazon.com/bedrock/latest/userguide/model-ids.html) and [model support by region](https://docs.aws.amazon.com/bedrock/latest/userguide/models-regions.html).

 The solution also supports [cross-region inference](https://docs.aws.amazon.com/bedrock/latest/userguide/cross-region-inference-support.html) models.
 Cross-region inference models are represented as `{us|eu|apac}.{model-provider}.{model-name}` and must match the `{us|eu|apac}` prefix with the region specified in modelRegion.